mikell1/SAT-solver/README.md

 # SAT-solver

 Welcome to the SAT-solver!
-This program is a command line tool for solving the [Boolean Satisfiability Problem (SAT)](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) in C++.
+This program is a command line tool for solving the [Boolean Satisfiability Problem (SAT)](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem).
 Given a formula in [Conjuncture Normal Form (CNF)](https://en.wikipedia.org/wiki/Conjunctive_normal_form), the SAT-solver will determine whether or not there exists a truth assignment to the variables in the formula that makes it true.

 ### Prerequisites